zixinzh/homepage/index.md

   * International student

 * Yat-sen School, 2014/11 - 2017/06
-  * Top 5% from School of Mathematics
+  * Top 5% from School of Mathematics at SYSU

 <br/>